Y E L P

-Though still the most popular review site, Yelp's reputation has suffered in the past 5 years, from South Park parodies to lawsuits and an entire anti-Yelp documentary.
-They're also facing increasing competition from other review services such as Google, TripAdvisor, and Zomato (formerly Urbanspoon).
+Yelp's reputation has suffered in the past 5 years, from South Park parodies to lawsuits and an anti-Yelp documentary.
+They're also facing increasing competition from other review services such as TripAdvisor and Google Local Guides.

 Though Yelp has been accused of hurting small business in the past, a Harvard Business School study actually found that as Yelp enters a new market, chain restaurants decline in market share and independent restaurants are positively affected.

 We want to get Yelp back to their roots and re-center them around what they've always done best: connecting people to the small businesses around them.

 The first step: removing all chain restaurants from Yelp.
 These places are usually the least-reviewed on the site anyway, because people generally know what they're going to get when they walk into an Olive Garden.

 The next step: giving the brand a slight visual refresh.
 The new logo resembles a dropped pin, symbolizing a newly-discovered business on a map.

 Small businesses have a big impact on communities, and Yelp helps you discover the ones near you.
 To show that, we featured real Yelp reviews in print.